openstack-archive/fuel-docs/pages/release-notes/v5-1/010-what-is-mirantis-openstack.rst

 they are less-hardened but are integrated into the product for customers who can tolerate some risk.
-These experimental features can be enabled for Mirantis OpenStack before you install the Fuel Master Node;
+These experimental features can be enabled for Mirantis OpenStack any time after you have a running Fuel Master Node;
 see :ref:`experimental-features-op`.

 Mirantis Support